MaQueR-Click/GPI_TL/README.md

-# GPI
+# STRUCTURAL PROJECT GPI
-project de master gpi structural
+everything is done by me for Jossinet because i don't undestand coding! structural is good tho.